Dråpe: Musical Signature

 mixed genre of indie, shoegaze, post-rock and noise pop.
 This genre composition is often explained as vague and dream friendly melodic noise.
-Shoegaze literally means to "look down at their shoes" and refers to a stage style where musicians look down or avoid much eye contact with the audience.
+Shoegaze literally means to "look down at their shoes" and refers to a music style where musicians of the genre would often look down at their guitar pedals.
 The elements of post -rock in Dråpe is also compared with Sigur Ros.
 Drummer, Eric Kirkemyr, said in February 2011 he wanted to "provide an opportunity to daydream a little in the music, maybe feel a little bit again."
 Furthermore, he explained that the music is about having "no worries, but simply just be."